 Now everything that can possibly be done has been done.
-What does this person the psalmist represents do now?
+The entire resurrection is predicated upon God’s action, upon God’s forgiveness.
+So what does the psalmist do?
 He waits.
 From the deepest deep of the depths, having been removed from all possibility of doing more, the psalmist waits.

 5 I wait for the LORD, my soul waits, and in his word I hope;

 6 my soul waits for the Lord more than watchmen for the morning, more than watchmen for the morning.
 (ESV)